Travelling by private jet is both luxurious and fast. And there are many different categories of jet available, but how fast do airplanes go?

-60% of private jet users are professionals and companies looking to maximize their time.
-Tailor-made aviation makes it possible to avoid queues at security and customs checks, to avoid the queues at scheduled airline schedules or to access airports not served by commercial flights as close as possible to a destination.
+60% of private jet users are professionals and businesses looking to maximize their time.
+Tailor-made aviation makes it possible to avoid security queues and customs checks, bypass scheduled flight times, or access airports not served by commercial flights and arrive as close as possible to a destination.

-For the majority of travellers, the value of a private jet lies solely in the possibility it offers to take them where they want to go and very quickly.
-This explains the attention private jet manufacturers give to the power of their aircraft and the popularity of fast aircraft among travellers.
-For example, some private jets fly much faster than an airliner.
+For the majority of travelers, the main attraction of a private jet is the possibility to get them to their destination very quickly.
+As a result, private jet manufacturers pay close attention to give to the power of their aircraft and fast aircraft are increasingly popular among travelers.
+After all, some private jets fly much faster than an airliner.

-The speed of a private jet depends essentially on the category of the aircraft and the type of engine.
+The speed of a private jet depends essentially on aircraft category and engine type.

-Turboprops, which are propeller-driven aircraft, generally fly between 300 and 800 km/h in cruise flight.
+Turboprops, which are propeller-driven aircraft, generally fly between 300 and 800 km/h when cruising.

-The Pilatus PC12, for example, a turboprop, which is very popular with business travellers and can accommodate up to 8 passengers, can fly at speeds of up to 500 km/hr.
+The Pilatus PC12, a popular turboprop with business travelers that can accommodate up to 8 passengers, can fly at speeds of up to 500 km/hr.

-Private jets, almost all powered by turbojet engines, have variable speeds depending on their category:
+Private jets, which are almost all powered by turbojet engines, have variable speeds depending on their category:

 – Ultra-light private jets (1 to 5 seats) generally fly between 600 and 750 km/h.